kubedb/docs/docs/guides/elasticsearch/elasticsearch-dashboard/kibana/index.md

 ## Cleaning Up

-To cleanup the kubernetes resources created by this tutorial, run:
+To cleanup the Kubernetes resources created by this tutorial, run:

 ```bash
 $ kubectl delete elasticsearchdashboard -n demo es-cluster-dashboard